drk1wi/Modlishka/README.md

  Blog posts:
  *  ["Modlishka introduction"](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/) "Bypassing standard 2FA mechanism proof-of-concept" blog post.
+ * "[Hijacking browser TLS traffic through Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" technical paper - in case you are interested about the approach that is used to handle the traffic.

 License
 -------
 Author: Modlishka was designed and implemented by Piotr Duszyński ([@drk1wi](https://twitter.com/drk1wi)) (this includes the technique described in the "Client Domain Hooking" paper) .
 You can find the relevant license [here](https://github.com/drk1wi/Modlishka/blob/master/LICENSE).
 All rights reserved.